The Good Solder

 Music card of a Buddha Machine

-When I solder, I think of him.
-I love the association and have a soldering iron and some basic electrical tools that I think he'd enjoy.
-Most of my soldering has concerned electronics, like a customised doorbell or speakers connected to a Raspberry Pi, or kits my son and I have put together.
+I love that connection.
+I have a soldering iron and a small set of electrical tools — things I think he’d enjoy.
+Most of my soldering has been basic electronics: a customised doorbell, speakers wired to a Raspberry Pi, or little kits my son and I build together.

 The inside of the broken Buddha Machine